With the threat of frost past (typically by May 15th), we’re finally ready to begin planting vegetables!

 - Start new garden beds, expand and improve old ones.

-- Start planting summer flowering bulbs such as gladiolas and cannas in early May and dahlias in late May.
+- Start planting summer flowering bulbs; gladiolas and cannas in early May, dahlias in late May.

-- Begin planting annuals and vegetables keeping in mind that our last frost date around here is May 15th.
-Remember to harden off any early-started seedlings first.
+- Begin planting annuals and vegetables keeping in mind that our last frost date for our area is May 15th.
+(Still a 10% chance of frost until Memorial Day.)

 - Remove spent blossoms from spring-flowering bulbs such as daffodils and tulips.

-- Begin to harden off any houseplants you plan to move outdoors for the summer.
+- Begin to harden off any houseplants or early-started seedlings you plan to move outdoors for the summer.

 - Set the plants in a sheltered, shady spot outdoors.